A seven nation army couldn’t hold me back.

 Heretic was a 1994 video game, using the same technology and gameplay as the landmark Doom.
-Thus “Doom, but as heroic fantasy” was a common description.
+Thus “Doom, but as dark fantasy” was a common description.

-Corvus is the playable character in two of these four games.
+Corvus is the playable character in two of the four Heretic games.
 However, this article only covers the original Heretic.

 - Real Name: Corvus.

 - Known Relatives: None.